Crabbox docs

 For delegated run backends:

-• sync-only/checksum/force-large options are rejected;
+• sync-only/checksum/force-large options are rejected as the spec dictates;

 • new run acquires, claims, streams, and stops when Keep=false;